|Pilot Lt(jg) Joseph G. Nason, 117057 (POW, survived) Westborough, MA

 Crashed October 23, 1943

-Built by Douglas in El Segundo, California.
+Built by Douglas at El Segundo.
 Constructors Number 1181.
 Delivered to the United States Navy (USN) as SBD-3 Dauntless bureau number 03359.

 Assigned to Composite Squadron 38 (VC-38).
 No known nickname or nose art.